Sarahlouhast/pands-problems-sheet/README.md

 The cubed function is defined in variable y.
 If you want to amend this cubed function to squared function for example this can be done easily by changing - y = x_range ** 2 ( and amend the label name in the code to h(x) = x^2).
 The Plot function will set the cubed function, color & label.
 The legend function will display the legend - the labels for histogram function as "Normal Distribution" and the cubed function as "Function h(x) = x^3".
-If you want to save your plot use can do so, note ensure this function is called before the show function, otherwise if it is after the show function your image will be blank.
+If you want to save your plot use can do so, remove the comment to do this, plt.savefig('My_plot.png'), note ensure this function is called before the show function, otherwise if it is after the show function your image will be blank.
 Display the plot using plt.show, note you will need to close out of this if you want to end and run another task.

 References: